SteveBeeblebrox/SHML/README.md

 <h1>Hello World</h1>;
 ```
 #### Explanation
-The above example gets the HTML contents of the template element and parses them for sections such as hearers as well as inline formatting like bold or underlined text.
+The above example gets the HTML contents of the template element and parses them for sections such as headers as well as inline formatting like bold or underlined text.
 The method is also told to look for a property called title.
 Next, the formatted text is insered after the template so it appears on the document.
 Finally, the document title is set to the title property of the markup that was requested earlier.
 ### Example 2
 #### Code
 ```html